 Generally, each day begins with Eucharist in one of Kanuga's beautiful outdoor chapels, followed by worship and teaching.
 Small groups meet daily to connect and discuss the teaching.
 Afternoons are mostly free time.
 Following dinner, we meet for evening worship and teaching followed by time for intecessory prayer.

-***Register before March 1, 2025 to receive a 5% discount***
+***Register before September 1 to receive a 10% discount and before March 1 to receive a 5% discount***